Class Action Against Blue Shield For Wrongfully Miscalculating Health Insurance Deductibles

 Most health insurance companies have deductibles.
 Deductibles are money you pay for health care services before your health insurer’s plan kicks in.
 Once you pay your deductible, you usually pay a “copayment” or “coinsurance” for services.

-Your plan documents, often called an “Evidence of Coverage,” outline deductibles.
+Your policy documents, often called an “Evidence of Coverage,” outline deductibles.
 Sometimes there are different deductibles for different services.
 For example, some plans have an “in network” and an “out-of-network” deductible.
 In network means the provider (doctor, hospital, etc.) is contracted with your insurance company to accept given rates.
 These rates are typically discounted rates.
 Out-of-network, then, means the provider is not contracted with your insurance company.
 Usually, your cost of services for in network providers is lower than your cost for out-of-network providers.

 Other types of health insurance deductibles include those for prescription drugs and for mental health services.
 Also, plans for families may include deductibles for individuals and for the entire family.